The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Two X-ray and Radio Luminous Quasars

 The discovery spectrum of J202040-621509 shows multi-trough, broad absorption lines (BALs).
 We first identify the following clear BALs in the quasar spectrum: NV, SiIV and CIV, which all show similar double-trough shapes \citep[e.g.][]{korista93}.
 In quasar spectra, BALs are imprinted by extreme outflows.
 Such outflows are observed in about 12\% to 20\% of the quasar population \citep[e.g.][]{knigge08,scaringi09} and their velocity widths range can reach up to $\sim 30000 \, \mathrm{km\, s^{-1}}$ (so-called ultra-fast outflows, \citealt{rogerson16}).
 BALs are defined to have velocity widths $>2000 \, \mathrm{km\, s^{-1}}$ and reach maximal depths of at least 10\% below the quasar continuum level.
 This definition was introduced by \citet{Weymann1991} to trace outflows while avoiding contamination by host and extra-galactic absorbing systems.
 As the NV trough is affected by the neutral IGM absorbtion shortwards of Lyman $\alpha$, we focus our analysis on the outflow velocity structure of CIV and SiIV.
 A measure of the trough widths, also called balnicity index (BI) was defined by \citet{Weymann1991} as:

 .

-Here $f(v)$ denotes to the continuum-normalized flux, $C$ is a constant equal to 1 for velocities $>2000 \, \mathrm{km \, s^{-1}}$ with respect to the trough edge and 0 elsewhere.
+Here $f(v)$ denotes the continuum-normalized flux, $C$ is a constant equal to 1 for velocities $>2000 \, \mathrm{km \, s^{-1}}$ with respect to the trough edge and 0 elsewhere.
 The measurement of the continuum is challenging due to the numerous BALs.
 We have approximated the continuum by using the principal component decomposition of $z\sim 3$ SDSS quasar continua presented by \citet{paris11}.
 The spectrum is strongly attenuated toward longer wavelengths, which is not accounted for by the PCA model.
-We therefore fitted an additional powerlaw in the restframe spectral regions 1300-1350 $\AA$ and 1400-1600 $\AA$ to the spectrum normalized by the PCA-reprojected model.
-Finally, the spectrum of the source was normalised by the combined PCA and powerlaw models.
+We fitted an additional power-law in the restframe spectral regions 1300-1350 $\AA$ and 1400-1600 $\AA$ to the spectrum normalized by the PCA-reprojected model.
+Finally, the spectrum of the source was normalised by the combined PCA and power-law models.
 We account for the flux uncertainties by bootstrapping from the spectrum RMS.
 From the normalized spectrum we measure $BI_\mathrm{CIV}$ = $3394 \pm 197 \, \mathrm{km\, s^{-1}}$ and $BI_\mathrm{SiIV}$ = $2935 \pm 110 \, \mathrm{km\, s^{-1}}$.
-This BAL strengths confirm the classification of J202040-621509 as BAL quasar.
+This BAL strength confirms the classification of J202040-621509 as BAL quasar.

 The large BALs are detached with respect to the quasar redshift, i.e. the troughs of all species are shifted shortwards of the expected corresponding quasar emission lines.
 We measure detached and terminal velocities from the start and the end of the absorption troughs.
 From the SiIV BAL we measure outflow velocities $v_\mathrm{SiIV}=0.002c-0.020c$ and $v_\mathrm{CIV}=0.003c-0.025c$.
+We note that the optical spectrum and the X-ray data were not obtained simultaneously.
+The LDSS3 observations took place closer to the eRASS1 observation ($\sim 1$ year in the observed frame) than the \textit{Chandra} ACIS-S pointing ($\sim 2$ years), i.e. closer to the high-luminosity state discussed in Section \ref{sec:xvar}.